Martiless/flawlesscooking/README.md

 * As a returning user, I would like to see if any new class photos have been added.

 ### Color:
-In order to create a visually appealing website but also an
+In order to create a visually appealing website but also a website that was easy for people to read I used a number of different sites to test color contrast

 ### Font: